 Since seasonal hiring tends to be very geo-specific, you can use social media to find qualified candidates in your local area and reach out to them throughout the year, Reuter said.
 This will put your company on local workers' radar when they're looking for a part-time seasonal job or internship.

-Don't forget about insurance coverage
+4. Don't forget about insurance coverage.

-"It's important to look out for all workers, regardless of employment status," said Steve Carlson, vice president of select worker's compensation for Travelers Insurance's small commercial department.
+"It's important to look out for all workers, regardless of employment status," said Steve Carlson, vice president of select workers' compensation for Travelers Insurance's small commercial department.
 "Think about what insurance coverage you need and don't need, and what the cost will be [if you don't have it]."

 Carlson advised speaking with your insurance agent about the types of employees you're taking on – part-time, full-time, paid interns, volunteers, etc. – and finding out what that means in terms of your local labor laws.
-Depending on their status, employees may not be covered by your worker's compensation policy, so you'll need to research the proper steps to take should they be injured on the job.
+Depending on their status, employees may not be covered by your workers' compensation policy, so you'll need to research the proper steps to take should they be injured on the job.

-Treat them like your regular employees
+5. Treat seasonal workers like your regular employees.

-"Bringing someone new on is about training them and making sure they understand what's involved in the job," said Scott Humphrey, director of technical services at Travelers' risk control department.
-"Summer hires are usually college kids who are somewhat new to the workforce.
-They're eager to do a good job and get something done as quickly as possible, but as an employer, you want them to take their time and do it right.
+"Bringing someone new on is about training them and making sure they understand what's involved in the job," said Scott Humphrey, director of technical services in Travelers' risk control department.
+"They're eager to do a good job and get something done as quickly as possible, but as an employer, you want them to take their time and do it right.
 Supervise them and give them feedback about what to do and not do - the same way you would treat any employee."